jalvarezga/jalvarezga.github.io/_posts/2018-06-25-crimes-boston.markdown

 We could explore further this kind of relationships, are even prresent a correlation matrix, which we included in the original work as part of the exploratory data analysis.

-Here's a list of the variables that we considered for the second model that we used:
+Here's a list of some of the variables that we considered for the second model that we used:

 percentageUndergrads: percentage of people in the district that have an undergraduate degree.

 PercentageMasters: porcentage of people in the district that hold a masters degree.

-PercentageHispanic: percentage of hispanic/latino people in the neighborhood.

-PercentageAfroamerican: percentage of afro-american people in the neighborhood.

-PercentageMayors:percentage of people in the district who are older than 60 years old.

-PercentageMarried: percentage of properties (houses/apartments) in the district where a married couple lives.
+PercentageMarried: percentage of properties (houses/apartments) in the district such that a married couple lives in it.

 incomePerCapita: average annual income per person in the neighborhood.